Ricky Sanders: Football career

 Sanders was a standout performer in Super Bowl XXII, catching nine passes for 193 yards and two touchdowns, while also returning three kickoffs for 46 yards.
-He set Super Bowl records for most receiving yards (193), most total yards (235), most touchdowns in one quarter (2), most receiving yards in one quarter (168), and longest touchdown reception (80 yards, tie) in Washington's 42-10 win over the Denver Broncos.
+He set Super Bowl records for most receiving yards (193), most total yards (235), most touchdowns in one quarter (2), most receiving yards in one quarter (168), and longest touchdown reception (80 yards, tie) in Washington's 42–10 win over the Denver Broncos.
+As of 2024, he is the only player in Super Bowl history to have scored two receiving touchdowns of 40 yards or more in the same game.
 Shortly after the Super Bowl win, when the Redskins visited the White House, President Ronald Reagan completed a ceremonial pass to Sanders.

 Sanders had arguably his best season in 1988, as he finished fifth in the NFL on receiving yards with 1,148 and second in receiving touchdowns with 12, a Redskins record.
 The following season was also a good one for Sanders as he made 80 grabs for 1,138 yards, making him one of three 1,000-yard receivers on the team along with Monk and Clark.
 Sanders' numbers fell off slightly in 1990, to 56 catches for 727 yards.

 In the 1991 season, Sanders made 45 catches for 580 yards.
 The Redskins defeated the Atlanta Falcons and Detroit Lions before beating the Buffalo Bills in Super Bowl XXVI.
 This was Sanders' second Super Bowl victory, his first having come four years prior, in Super Bowl XXII.

 In June 1990, Sanders was accused of hitting a parking attendant with his car outside a Houston nightclub.
 He was ultimately acquitted in February 1991, but admitted that the whole ordeal weighed heavily on his mind throughout the 1990 season.
 Washington drafted top Heisman trophy winning receiver Desmond Howard but he could not unseat Sanders.
 When Gibbs retired there were coaching and quarterback changes in Washington and Sanders became a free agent after the 1993 season.
 He signed with the Atlanta Falcons prior to the 1994 season, and played two seasons with them: 1994 and 1995.
 Sanders signed with the Miami Dolphins after the 1995 season but never played a game with them.